-In coastal Ecuador city families wait with the mounting dead
+In Ecuador, families wait with their dead as bodies pile up

 He said many funeral homes are not operating, while those that are have to send workers to pick up bodies without adequate protection.
 By law, he said, funeral homes can’t pick up bodies until a doctor has signed off on a cause of death, but because so many physicians are treating patients, bodies are accumulating in morgues, creating a backlog.

-Not all of the dead are dying from the coronavirus — which for most people, causes only mild to moderate symptoms, like a fever and cough, but for others, particularly older adults and those with other health problems, can lead to pneumonia and death.
+Not all of the dead are dying from the coronavirus — which for most people, causes only mild to moderate symptoms, like a fever and cough.
+But for others, particularly older adults and those with other health problems, it can lead to pneumonia and death.

 Carmen Suarez, 71, died at her home over the weekend in Guayaquil from what the family believes was kidney failure.
 Relatives tried to find a hospital that would accept her as her legs grew increasingly swollen, but were told no beds were available and that taking her to a hospital would be risky anyway because of the coronavirus spread.

 By Tuesday, the family had spent three days waiting for her body to be taken away.
-They eventually called a funeral home worker who brought a coffin and embalmed her body, which was still waiting on the family’s patio for burial.
+They eventually called a funeral home worker who brought a coffin and embalmed her body, which was still waiting on the family’s patio.

 “It’s catastrophic what is happening in Guayaquil,” said Byron Moreira, 36, her son-in-law.
 “I wouldn’t wish this on my worst enemy.”